The Six of Us

 The Six of Us is a 1982 television film directed by Edward Parone and starring Gail Strickland and Marco St. John.
 It eventually served as a pilot film for the short-lived television series The Family Tree.
 The 1983 series was recast (except for the deaf actor Jonathan Hall Kovacs), and some characters' names were changed.

 Premise

-A divorced woman with children marries a divorced man with children and consequently they must find a way to get along.
+It centers on a group of six individuals brought together to live, work, or navigate a shared experience, with the format focusing on their interpersonal dynamics, conflicts, and relationships.

+As with many ensemble-based reality or drama formats, the core idea is to explore how different personalities interact in a confined or structured setting.
+The narrative typically develops through alliances, disagreements, personal backstories, and evolving group dynamics, offering insight into both individual behavior and group psychology.

+The appeal of the show lies in its character-driven storytelling, where the tension and development come less from external plot devices and more from how the six participants influence one another over time.